top of page

 Addictions and demons

 Behind the scenes, darkness lurked.
 John Bonham's battle with alcohol reached epic proportions, turning him into a volatile force of nature.
 And then there was Jimmy Page, dancing with the devil himself in the form of heroin.
 The music suffered, the band suffered, and eventually, tragedy struck.
+Robert Plant barely survived a terrible car wreck in which his wife, Maureen, was clinically dead but brought back to life.

 Premature endings